dcodeIO/WebAssembly-prototype/README.md

 Compatibility
 -------------
-For now this library aims to be compatible with what can be learned from the [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1), but it written in plain JavaScript and does not contain any compiled code.
+For now this library aims to be compatible with what can be learned from the [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1), but is written in plain JavaScript and does not contain any compiled code.

 Please note that the [WebAssembly design](https://github.com/WebAssembly/design) is still in flux and that the binary format may change at any time.